 - Low water pressure throughout the house

-- The sound of running water when no fixtures are in use
+- The sound of running water

 - Cracks in your home’s foundation